 Crypto exchange FTX files for bankruptcy amid $8 billion shortfall

-FTX Trading on Friday filed for Chapter 11 bankruptcy, capping a sudden and startling downfall for one of the world's biggest cryptocurrency exchanges.
+FTX Trading on Friday filed for Chapter 11 bankruptcy, capping a sudden and startling downfall for one of the world's largest cryptocurrency exchanges.

 Founder and CEO Sam Bankman-Fried also resigned from the company, which appointed John J. Ray III as its new chief executive.
 Bankman-Fried plans to stay with FTX while it works through the bankruptcy process, according to a statement on Friday.